owntracks/recorder/README.md

 }
 ```

-Jane's friends can now visit the URL `/view/loire` (note the missing `.json` extension) to be served a map showing Jane's progress along the Loire valley (if that is where she's actually travelling through).
+Jane's friends can now visit the URL `/view/loire` (note the missing `.json` extension) to be served a map showing Jane's progress along the Loire valley (if that is where she's actually traveling through).
 Jane can keep that view up even after she returns because the view will not serve data after the 15th of July, in other words, her location at any other time before or after the from/to dates is hidden.

 ![Jane's vacation](assets/view-map.png)